I read medical affairs should be using behavioral science—are they?

 Technology is rapidly advancing our understanding and use of behavioral science.
 Traditionally, physicians became experts on a surgery type or delivered a difficult diagnosis to a patient based on what’s worked previously—a trial and error approach applied to a real-life patient.
 Educational simulations have changed the game.
 With simulations, physicians can practice surgical procedures, make circumstance-based adjustments to their emotional intelligence, or read a new type of diagnostic tool.

 In other words, physicians can test different approaches in a safe environment.
 We all form habits and cognitive biases to simplify our complex lives.
 Technology backed by behavioral science will allow physicians to overcome those habits and biases for the betterment of patient care.
 Think of Malcolm Gladwell’s 10,000-hour rule.
 You no longer need 10,000 actual patient hours to master a skill.
 With simulations, physicians can now master life-saving skills before they even approach a patient.

-What sort of digital tools are being used to change behavior among patients and physicians?
+What digital tools are being used to change behavior among patients and physicians?